Fall is the Best Time to Plant Spring-Blooming Bulbs: Here's How

 Bulbs are the closest thing you can get to guaranteed color.
 After getting them in the ground, all you have to do is sit back and wait for the show.
 There are all sorts of bulbs that bloom at different times of the year, but among the best to plant in fall for spring bloom include tulip, daffodil, grape hyacinth, crocus, and hyacinth.
 These spring-blooming bulbs can be planted anytime in the autumn, up until the ground freezes.
 They do need several weeks of cold temperatures to grow properly so if you live where it stays warm year-round, buy pre-chilled bulbs and don't expect them to return after they bloom.
-Our simple guidelines for how to plant your spring-flowering bulbs will help you create a beautiful garden to enjoy next year.
+These simple guidelines for how to plant your spring-flowering bulbs will help you create a beautiful garden to enjoy next year.

 How to Plant Single Bulbs

 A good rule of thumb is that bulbs should be planted three times as deep as the bulb is tall.
 For example, if a bulb is 3 inches tall, dig the hole 9 inches deep.
 A hand trowel works well to dig a hole the appropriate depth for your bulb.
-Some trowels like this Corona eGrip Trowel, ($14, Amazon) even have measurements marked on them to help you know when you've dug deep enough.
+Some garden trowels ($10, Lowe's) even have measurements marked on them to help you know when you've dug deep enough.
 Then, place the bulb in the hole pointy side up, with the roots facing down.
 Don't worry if your bulb ends up a little sideways, because most will still find their way to the surface once they start growing.
 Fill in the hole again to cover the bulb, then water to get it growing.

 Planting Multiple Bulbs